fabferri/vWAN/s2s/README.md

 ```

 In csr3 the mechanism of loop prevention is still set to default.
-Let's see how the crs3 rejected neworks 10.1.20.0/24, 10.1.21.0/24 advertised from csr2:
+Let's see how the crs3 rejected networks 10.1.20.0/24, 10.1.21.0/24 advertised from csr2:

 ```console
 ! set the level of logging:  5  (notification)